Azure/azure-cli/doc/use_cli_with_git_bash.md

 ### Auto-translation of Resource IDs

-On Git Bash, if you specify command-line options starting with a slash, POSIX-to-Windows path conversion will kick in converting.
-This causes an issue for passing ARM Resource IDs e.g.:
+On Git Bash, if you specify command-line options starting with a slash, POSIX-to-Windows path conversion will kick in.
+This causes an issue for passing ARM Resource IDs, like:
 ```
 $ az vm show --ids "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/my-rg/providers/Microsoft.Compute/virtualMachines/my-vm"